-While I have been criticized on this blog for my objection to the lack of serious institutional discipline for Miller-Young but the university, I continue to view her conduct as anathema to all intellectuals and these defenses as not just immaterial but bizarre.
+While I have been criticized on this blog for my objection to the lack of serious institutional discipline for Miller-Young by the university, I continue to view her conduct as anathema to all intellectuals and these defenses as not just immaterial but bizarre.
 Indeed, female professors have fought for decades to refute arguments that such conditions as pregnancies make them emotionally vulnerable or in any way unable to conduct themselves as academics.
 More importantly, Miller-Young acted in the same way that critics of early feminists and birth control advocates responded to their protests.
 Feminist signs and protests were attacked and students censored for their views.
 However, it became clear later that students in her department have been taught that such action is not only justified but commendable.
 Pro-life advocates have been denounced as simply terrorists or haters who deserved what they got from Miller-Young and her students.

 The Shorts were handing out pro-life pamphlets when they say Miller-Young confronted them and became irate over their demonstration.
 They videotaped her after she appeared to organize students in yelling “take down the sign.”
 They say that she grabbed the sign and walked off–ignoring the protests of the teenagers.
 Campus police were called and Short says that she was pushed by Miller-Young three times — leaving bruises on her wrists — at an elevator confrontation.